Fier: History

 The economic prosperity of Apolonia grew on the basis of trade in slaves, and the local rich pastoral agricultural.
 In the middle of the 5th century BC, a workshop for minting coins was set up here.
 Through trade and commercial transactions these coins spread throughout Illyria and beyond its boundaries.
 In the years 214 BC onwards, the city was involved in the war between the Illyrian Taulantii and Cassander, the king of Macedonia, and in 229 BC came under Roman control.
 In 168 BC, its loyalty to Rome was rewarded.
 For 200 years, it was of central importance in the Roman effort to colonize the east and may have been an original terminus of the Egnatian Way.
 It was a vital stronghold for Caesar in the civil war between Pompey and Julius Caesar.
 In 45 and 44 BC, Octavian, later to become the Emperor Augustus, studied for 6 months in Apollonia, which had established a high reputation as a center of Greek learning, especially the art of rhetoric.
 It was noted by Cicero, in the Philippics, as 'magna urbs et gravis' a great and important city.

 Under the Empire, Apollonia remained a prosperous centre, but began to decline as the Vjosë silted up and the coastline changed after the earthquake.

+Europe's last public execution to date took place in Fier on 25 June 1992; Dritëbardh Çuko and Josif Çuko were hanged 27 days after committing the Libofshë massacre, a bungled robbery and revenge attack in which they murdered a family of five.

 Since the fall of communism construction has been taking place.
 In particular, an Orthodox church was reconstructed in 1999 that allows people to practice their religion.